Litter-Free Rhode Island Summer Cleanup Microgrants

 Frequently Asked Questions

+Yes.
 Schools, municipal organizations (for example, town department of public works, parks and recreation, conservation commission), and non-profit organizations are all eligible to apply.
 In order to be considered, you must provide a copy of your organization’s W-9.

 Examples of what the grant funding can be used for includes equipment (gloves, pickers), marketing (t-shirts, printing, etc.), food and/or water for the volunteers, and debris removal (dumpster, etc.).

-The evaluation criteria are listed on page 2 of this packet.
 The criteria include relevancy to local environmental/community interests, increased learning opportunities for the community, long-term environmental/beautification impact, and demonstrated need.

 The review committee consists of representatives from the Rhode Island Department of Environmental Management (DEM) and the Rhode Island Department of Transportation (RIDOT).